Rail transport in Bangkok: BTS Skytrain

-MRT (Metro)
+MRT

 The MRT (Metropolitan Rapid Transit) system opened in July 2004, and currently consists of four lines, the Blue Line (partially underground heavy rail), Purple Line (above-ground medium capacity rail) and Yellow Line and Pink Line (monorail).
 The Blue Line runs for 37.1 km from Tao Poon Station in a southward arc through the east along Ratchadaphisek Road, via Hua Lamphong, where it connects to the central railway station, to Lak Song.
 It has 38 stations, and connects to the BTS system at BTS stations Mo Chit, Asok, Sala Daeng and Bang Wa.
 The Blue Line was extended to form a circle in 2020.
 The Purple Line opened in 2016.

 Although initial passenger numbers were low, these systems have become indispensable to many commuters.
 The BTS reported an average of 392,167 daily trips in 2010, while the MRT had 178,334 passenger trips per day.
 However, relatively high fare prices have kept these systems inaccessible to a portion of the population.
 The Pink and Yellow monorail lines opened in 2023.